nsbno/spor/README.md

 npm run dev
 ```

-#### Developing for React Native

-If you want to develop for React Native, we've created a test application (SporRnDemo) that you can use to test your components and code.
-To start it, navigate to the `apps/SporRnDemo` directory and run `npm run ios` or `npm run android`.

-To run the test application, you need to have a few things installed.
-Please refer to the [React Native development environment setup documentation](https://reactnative.dev/docs/environment-setup) for further instructions.

 ## Add new package

 To add a new package, run the following command, and follow the wizard: